synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Open the documentation from the command search bar.
 - [ ] Open the documentation from the question mark icon.

+## Users

+I can successfully:

+- [ ] Register a new user from the command palette
+- [ ] Give the user permissions from the resources toolbar
+- [ ] Login as the new user and open a schematic without schematic permissions and then with schematic permissions

 ### Devices

 I can successfully: